-Continue to support eligible development applications for newly created rental units for low-income visually and/or physically impaired residents and support applications for new rental units for low income elderly through the Section8/Section 202 New Construction Program if funding becomes available.
+Continue to support eligible development applications for newly created rental units for low-income visually and/or physically impaired residents and support applications for new rental units for low income elderly through the Section8/Section 202 New Construction Program, and Amherst's HOME Rental Subsidy, if funding becomes available.

 Housing Opportunities Made Equal (H.O.M.E) will advocate for victims of perceived housing discrimination and offer informational workshops on discrimination to Town Officials.
-Fair Housing Resources and the generation of Fair Housing News will also be handled by H.O.M.E. and a link to their website is available on the Town's Community Development page: www.amherst.ny.us/community under Fair Housing.
+Fair Housing Resources and the generation of Fair Housing News will also be handled by H.O.M.E. and a link to their website is available on the Town's Community Development webpage under Fair Housing.